TheAlpha16/Writeups/Try Hack Me/BountyHacker/BountyHacker.md

 #### Port 80

-The website contains a picture and some quotes by some poeple.
+The website contains a picture and quotes by some poeple.
 <img src="./images/web.png">

 Directory Scan showed nothing useful..